hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 revise one after a failed run.
 It uses the same files and runner as a developer.

+The [builder demo](/looplet-refund-builder-demo.py) makes this boundary concrete.
+In its reproducible offline run, a builder reads the failed refund result and writes two files into a copied cartridge.
+The host then replays the failed request and runs six other refund cases with expected results kept outside the cartridge.
+The original version fails; the candidate passes.
+The candidate's own eval files are unchanged.

+The default builder responses are scripted, so this demonstrates the edit-run-accept protocol, not a model discovering a repair.
+The same runner has a live mode for a provider-backed trial, but one live run would still not prove general autonomous improvement.

 There are two different jobs here.
 The **task loop** uses tools to handle a request.
 The **development loop** edits and tests the agent that will handle future requests.
 Each edited version is a **candidate**.
 It should